walles/numbervaders/README.md

 * Add unit tests for `PlayerStateV2` persistence
 * Run only one launch activity
 * Make operators bigger on the launch screen
+* Add a mode for division
+* Add a mode for subtraction